raemadeline/css-for-engineers/articles/selectors.md

 ### `element`
 <!-- TODO(maddie): link to semantic markup article -->
 This selector refers to the actualy DOM element.
 When you style all `div`s, you are selecting every `<div></div>` in the DOM, regardless of what class or IDs they have.
-If you are taking advantage of semantic markup, you can use these selectors pretty effectively without needing to add extra classes.
+If you are taking advantage of semantic markup (using `<header>` instead of `<div class="header">` for example -- more on this in its own blog post), you can use these selectors pretty effectively without needing to add extra classes.

 ### `*`, the Universal Selector